catseye/toolshelf/doc/Heuristics_and_Hints.markdown

 * ♦ `o` indicates that *only* these subdirectories should be added to the executable search path.
 Example: `o=bin`.

+* ♦ `b` specifies a command to run to build the source.
+Not sure if it will be passed to a shell for execution, or just split into words at the spaces.
+  The command will be run with the root of the source tree as the working directory.
+Note that if the command contains spaces, and the source spec is given on the command line, it will need to be quoted.
+  Example: `b=tools/make-it`.

 * ♦ `E` indicates an environment variable to set to the name of the source tree directory.  (mnemonic: set.)
 Many source distributions come with